Search

 (c) For the birth of and to provide care to an employee's newborn, adopted or foster child as provided in WAC 357-31-460; and/or

 (d) Due to a qualifying exigency (as described in the Family and Medical Leave Act of 1993 and its amendments (29 U.S.C.
-2601 et seq) and its implementing rules, 29 C.F.R.
-Part 825) arising from the fact that the employee's spouse, child of any age, or parent is on active duty or has been notified of pending call to active duty in the armed forces in support of a contingency operation.
+2601 et seq.) and its implementing rules, 29 C.F.R.
+Part 825) arising from the fact that the employee's spouse, child of any age, or parent is on covered active duty or has been notified of pending call to covered active duty in the armed forces.

-(ii) This section only applies to federal calls to active duty.
+(ii) Subsection (1)(d) only applies to federal calls to active duty and the deployment must be to a foreign country.

 (2) An eligible employee who is the spouse, son, daughter, parent of a child of any age, or next of kin of a covered service member shall be entitled to a total of twenty-six work weeks of leave during a twelve-month period to care for the service member who is suffering from a serious illness or injury arising from injuries incurred in the line of duty.
 The leave described in this paragraph shall only be available during a single twelve-month period.
 This twelve-month period begins on the first day leave is taken pursuant to this subsection.